 2. Samsung Chromebook 3

-The Samsung 3 is based off of Samsung’s best-selling Chromebook- cleverly named the Samsung Chromebook 2.
-It’s decently powerful, and has a very professional look to it.
+The Samsung 3 is based on Samsung’s best-selling Chromebook- cleverly named the Samsung Chromebook 2.
+It’s decently powerful and has a very professional look to it.
 The frame and lid are both charcoal black and it even has a spill-proof keyboard.
 Definitely geared towards work professionals.

 Weighing in at just 2.5 pounds, it’s one definitely on the lighter side.
 It has a form factor of 11.4’’ x 8.0’’ x 0.7’’ with a screen size of 11.6’’.
 It’s powered by an Intel N3050 processor with 4GB of RAM.
 This isn’t anything to gloat over, but it has enough power to get things done.
 The screen is also anti-reflective with an “image enhancer” built-in.